davidysoards/calendar-generator/README.md

 The \$td-size variable can be adjusted to change the size of the entire table.<br />
 It is currently set to 70px.

-No CSS frameworks were used.
-The layout uses Flexbox and good ol' HTML Tables.<br />
+**No CSS frameworks were used.** The layout uses Flexbox and good ol' HTML Tables.

-Normalize.css is used and I added some additional resets.
+Normalize.css is used and I added some additional resets of my own.

-I used a system font stack to help the app load nice 'n fast!<br />
+I used a System Font Stack to help the app load nice 'n fast!

-The Calendar Icon is from the icon set called Glyphicons.
+The Calendar Icon is from an icon set named Glyphicons.
 I exported it from Sketch and optimized it w/ SVGOMG.